yukyu30/AIpparel-Code/README.md

 ![teaser](assets/imgs/teaser.jpg)

 ## Dataset
-Please download our GarmentCodeData-Multimodal dataset [here](https://huggingface.co/georgeNakayama/AIpparel), which annotates [GarmentCodeData](https://www.research-collection.ethz.ch/handle/20.500.11850/673889) with editing instructions and textual descriptions.
-Unzip the downloaded zip file and change the dataset [config file](configs/data_wrapper/dataset/qva_garment_token_dataset_garmentcodedata.yaml).
+Download our GarmentCodeData-Multimodal dataset [here](https://huggingface.co/georgeNakayama/AIpparel), which annotates [GarmentCodeData](https://www.research-collection.ethz.ch/handle/20.500.11850/673889) with editing instructions and textual descriptions (**gcd_mm_editing.zip** and **gcd_mm_captions.zip**).
+Unzip the downloaded zip file and change the dataset [config file](configs/data_wrapper/dataset/gcd_mm.yaml) to point to the unzipped directory.

+## Pre-trained Model Weights
+Download the pre-trained AIpparel model weights [here](https://huggingface.co/georgeNakayama/AIpparel) (**aipparel_pretrained.pth**).
+To evaluate or generate sewing patterns using it, change the [config](configs/aipparel.yaml) _(pre\_trained)_ to point to the the downloaded pre-trained weights.

+## Logging
+We provide logging logistics using WANDB.
+Set your username [here](configs/experiment/wandb_info/wandb.yaml) and login to your account through the command line.

+## Evaluation
+We provide evaluation scripts under eval_scripts directory.
+Change environment variables to set the visible GPU devices and the path to this repository.
+Metrics will be saved to Wandb, and generated outputs will be saved to the output directory (set in the [config](configs/aipparel.yaml)).

+## Training
+For training, we provide a training script under train_scripts directory.
+Change environment variables to set the visible GPU devices and the path to this repository.
+Training logs will be saved to Wandb.

 ## Citation